AfterglowWeb/cmk-posts-by-tabs/readme.md

 **Plugin Type:** WordPress Block Editor (Gutenberg)
 **Contributors:** Cédric Moris Kelly
-**Tags:** gutenberg, block, tabs, posts, calendar, google map, custom post types, post query, tax query, meta query
+**Tags:** gutenberg, block, tabs, posts, events, calendar, google map, custom post types, post query, tax query, meta query
 **Requires at least:** 6.0
 **Tested up to:** 6.7
 **Requires PHP:** 8.1
-**Stable tag:** 1.0.1b
+**Stable tag:** 1.0.2
 **License:** GPL-3.0-or-later
 **License URI:** [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

+## Description

+Posts By Tabs is a Gutenberg WordPress block that displays posts, custom post types, and other content in interactive tabbed layouts.
+The block shows the same collection of posts across multiple tabs, with each tab presenting a different visual template and presentation style.

+Developed for events and venues management, Posts By Tabs includes display options such as grid views, posts gallery view (Swiper.js), day, week, month,calendar layouts, and geolocated map interfaces—all within a single block.
+Visitors can switch between different visualization methods for the same content.

+The block features a query builder and template system that allows for organizing and displaying content in multiple formats, each appropriate to different contexts.

+The block includes a comprehensive query builder with support for post types, taxonomies, multiple term selection, meta query filters with AND/OR logic, comparison operators, data types and various sorting options.

+The meta query selector automatically fetch the metafields attached to the currently selected post type.

 ## Currently under development ##

 This plugin is currently in beta version with core functionality complete and ready for testing.
-The base grid template is fully implemented and operational.
+The base grid, slider and calendar templates are fully implemented and operational.
 The plugin is not yet recommended for production environments.

-Additional template views, including a calendar interface for events and a Google Maps integration for venues/locations, are currently in active development.
+Additional template views, including a Google Maps integration for venues/locations, are currently in active development.
 These templates will be included in upcoming releases.

+A post filtering component for frontend users is also in active development.

 We recommend using this plugin in testing or staging environments until a stable release is available.

-## Description

-Posts By Tabs is a Gutenberg WordPress block that displays posts, custom post types, and other content in interactive tabbed layouts.
-The block shows the same collection of posts across multiple tabs, with each tab presenting a different visual template and presentation style.

-Developed for events and venues management, Posts By Tabs includes display options such as grid views, calendar layouts, and geolocated map interfaces—all within a single block.
-Visitors can switch between different visualization methods for the same content.

-The block features a query builder and template system that allows for organizing and displaying content in multiple formats, each appropriate to different contexts.

-The block includes a comprehensive query builder with support for post types, taxonomies, multiple term selection, meta query filters (with AND/OR logic, comparison operators, and data types), and various sorting options.

 ### Key Features:

 - **Multiple Tab Layouts**: Create and customize multiple tabs, each with its own display template and settings
-- **Advanced Query Builder**: Filter posts by type, taxonomy, multiple terms, and order
+- **Advanced Query Builder**: Filter posts by type, taxonomy, multiple terms, meta values and order
-- **WIP: Meta Query Support**: Advanced filtering using custom fields (post metadatas and ACF fields).
-Choose metafields related to a post type and build complex queries.
+- **Meta Query Support**: Advanced filtering using your existing custom meta fields (ACF and Wordpress meta fields support).
+Choose metafields associated to a post type and build complex queries.
 - **Template Variations**: Choose different display templates for your posts : grid, slider, calendar (events), map (venues)
-- **Customizable Options**: Control excerpt length, display of dates, authors, categories, and more
+- **WIP Customizable Options**: Control excerpt length, display of dates, authors, categories, and more
+- **WIP Various card/hero templates**: Choose between several card templates in grid and slider tabs
 - **Material UI Interface**: Modern, responsive design powered by Material UI components
 - **Dynamic Loading**: Load posts without page reload for better user experience
 - **Calendar template** : Display Events and Venues in a day/week/month fullscreen calendar.
 Preview each post.